MalGreenidge/MalGreenidge/README.md

 <h1 align="center">Hi 👋🏾, I'm Jamal</h1>
 <h2 align="center">Web developer 👨🏾‍💻, Fitness Enthusiast 🏋🏾‍♂️, Occasional Superhero 🦸🏾‍♂️</h2>
-<h3 align="center">A Web Developer from New York City who's always tinkering with code and experimenting with new technologies.</h3>
+<h3 align="center">A Web Developer who's always tinkering with code and experimenting with new technologies.</h3>

 - 🚀 My passion for building great websites and web apps has led me to work with a variety of clients, from small startups to large enterprises.
 I love the challenge of bringing their visions to life and delivering exceptional user experiences.